What Does A Ferrite Core Do

 Q: How do I avoid saturating a ferrite core?

-A: To avoid saturating a ferrite core, ensure that the magnetic field strength does not exceed the saturation flux density of the material.
+A: To avoid saturating a ferrite core, check that the magnetic field strength does not exceed the saturation flux density of the material.
 This can be achieved by reducing the current through the coil or using a larger core.

 Q: Are ferrite cores environmentally friendly?